sudenni/biomart-data-connect/README.md

 python -m flask run --port 8000
 ```

-Go to `localhost:8000` and construct your query by selecting the table, species and columns.
+Go to `localhost:8000` and construct your query with the interface by:
+1. Selecting the table and species.
+2. Selecting columns from the table.
+3. Selecting columns and limit filters.
+Filters are available only if a column from the `FILTERS` config was selected.
+These filters are optional, leave limit blank to get the entire dataset.

 Or use API endpoints:
 - `localhost:8000/api/species` is the list of species in the database
 - `localhost:8000/api/tables` is the list of tables in the database
 - `localhost:8000/api/tables/<TABLE>` gives the list of columns in a given table

 Build a query by giving columns, filters (optional) and limit (optional) as JSON through `localhost:8000/api/query/<TABLE>`.
 For example:
 ```python
 import requests